SeanDS/dcc/docs/source/usage.rst

 DCC records can be archived locally using :program:`dcc archive`.
 This downloads records' metadata, and optionally attached files, and stores them in the :ref:`local archive <local_archive>` for later retrieval.
-The command requires an input file containing the DCC numbers to archive, separated by whitespace.
+The command requires one or more of an input file containing the DCC numbers to archive, separated by whitespace, or :option:`--number <dcc archive --number>` followed by a DCC number.
 For example:

 .. code-block:: text

     # Archive the latest version of T010075:
+    $ dcc archive -s /path/to/archive --number T010075

+    # Archive multiple records:
+    $ dcc archive -s /path/to/archive --number T010075 --number E1300945

+    # Or alternatively, specify an input file containing the records to archive:
-    $ echo "T010075" > to-archive.txt
+    $ echo "T010075 E1300945" > to-archive.txt
     $ dcc archive -s /path/to/archive to-archive.txt

     # Archive a specific version of T010075:
-    $ echo "T010075-v1" > to-archive.txt
-    $ dcc archive -s /path/to/archive to-archive.txt
+    $ dcc archive -s /path/to/archive --number T010075-v1

-The input can also be set to ``stdin`` by specifying ``-``:
+Similar to the behaviour of standard Unix utilities, the input can also be set to ``stdin`` by specifying ``-``:

 .. code-block:: text

-    $ echo "T010075" | dcc archive -s /path/to/archive -
+    $ echo "T010075 E1300945" | dcc archive -s /path/to/archive -

 Files are not automatically archived.
 To fetch them too, specify the :option:`--files
 <dcc --files>` flag.
 By default, files of any size will be retrieved.
 To limit the